Pretendprof/EyeTrackingDataCollectionExample/readme.md

-# Unity 120hz Eye Tracking Example
+# Unity 120hz Eye Tracking in Virtual Reality
-This code provides an example of using the Vive Pro Eye tracker for VR eye tracking at full frame rate through SRanipal.
-Includes code for recording data and using data from eye tracker in Unity along with some simple experiment examples.
+This Unity project collects eye-tracking data from the Vive Pro Eye headset at full 120hz frame rate through SRanipal.
+The project includes code for recording data and using data from eye tracker in Unity along with some experiment examples.

-Code is shared here as a service to academic research communities and hopefully it helps some of you researchers who have had to become developers in your spare time.
-If this code is directly used or inspires code for your own academic project please cite for any publications stemming from the project:
+This code is shared here as a service to academic research communities and hopefully it helps some of you researchers who have had to become developers in your spare time.
+If this code is directly used or inspires code for your own project please cite for any publications stemming from the project:

 Lamb, M., Brundin, M., Pérez Luque, E., Billing, E. (2022) Eye-tracking beyond peripersonal space in virtual reality: Validation and Best practices.
 Frontiers in Virtual Reality

 If this code is used in a commercial product consider supporting us and/or our research materially or financially.
 If it saves you time and money maybe pass it along?
+See the last section of this document for license information.

 ## Table of Contents
 * [General Info](#general-information)